 What are Norway Rats?

 The Norway rat commonly referred to as the street or sewer rat, is believed to be of Asian origin, arriving in the U.S. on ships from other countries in the 1700s.
 Today, Norway rats are found throughout the world.
-Norway rats have poor vision and are colorblind.
+They have poor vision and are colorblind.
 Their other senses, including hearing, smell, touch and taste make up for their bad vision.
 Although not agile, they are capable of running, climbing, jumping and swimming.
-Norway rats are known to cause damage to properties and structures through their gnawing.
+These rats are known to cause damage to properties and structures through their gnawing.

 - Color: Brown with scattered black hairs; gray to white underside

 - Shape: Long, heavily bodied; blunt muzzle

 “I called Pest Management Systems, Inc. requesting information about pest services concerning a particular insect I was seeing in my rental property.
 The receptionist was very knowledgeable concerning the insect with regards to how they breed and their season for egg hatching.
 She also advised me of alternative approaches to handle the situation.
 I really appreciate the fact that Pest Management Systems, Inc. did not attempt to sell a service that probably would not have provided the results I wished (like other popular pest control companies in my area attempted to do).
 I will definitely consider Pest Management Systems, Inc. in the near future. ”